8an3/mynotesrepo/10012_ntrsync_todo.md

 - [x] NRCSync - need to add delete option for right clicking
 - [ ] NRCSync - dynamicly adjustabel height textarea based on how many lines of text
 - [ ] NRCSync - have it so when u click to toggle a todo item to be completed have it so it doesnt open the file
+- [ ] NRCSync - issue with pulling... but weirdly save pushes just fine....
 - [ ] NRCSync -
 - [x] VSCode - when creating notes filename prefix isnt working correctly
 - [x] NAV - Default Apps Configuration